 The Global Student Award recognizes one undergraduate and one graduate student who are leaders deeply engaged in international education on campus or abroad.
 International education advances learning and scholarship; builds understanding and respect among different peoples; and enhances constructive leadership in the global community.
 The award was established by UI International Programs and the Division of Student Life in 2019.

-The Global Student Award will be presented by the UI president during a WorldCanvass program on November 7, 2022, a prelude to International Education Week (November 14 - 19).
+The Global Student Award were presented by the Associate Provost and Dean of International Programs during a WorldCanvass program on November 7, 2022, a prelude to International Education Week (November 14 - 18).

 International Education Week